Is your garden new to you this year?

-There was a standing joke that Sir John, "never left their garden empty-handed, and that evening he carried off a plant of Forget me-not".
-He placed it in his favorite border when he returned to his home.
+There was a standing joke that Sir John, "never left their garden empty-handed, and that evening he carried off a plant of Forget-me-not."
+He placed it on his favorite border when he returned to his home.

 Richardson is buried at Grasmere cemetery near William Wordsworth.

 One of the verses of Scripture inserted on his tombstone is from the twenty-seventh Psalm.
 During times of great duress on their expeditions with Franklin - times when they were starving, facing certain death when they were too weak to hold a bible in their hands - Richardson and Franklin had repeated this psalm to each other - this was Richardson's favorite verse: